Ruja Ignatova: Investigation and disappearance

 On October 25, 2017, Ignatova was scheduled to speak to an audience of OneCoin investors in Lisbon.
-Instead, she traveled from Sofia, Bulgaria to Athens, on a Ryanair flight, then disappeared after she may have been tipped off about increasing police investigations into OneCoin.
+Instead, she traveled from Sofia, Bulgaria to Athens, on a Ryanair flight, then disappeared; she may have been tipped off about increasing police investigations into OneCoin.
 In 2019, her brother Konstantin Ignatov pleaded guilty to fraud and money laundering in connection with the scheme.
-According to Bulgaria's Bureau of Investigative Reporting and Data (BIRD), which is an independent journalistic organization, allegedly a Bulgarian organized crime kingpin, Krasmir Kamenov, (Note: Krasmir Kamenov was nicknamed Kuro (Красимир Каменов – Къро).
+Bulgaria's Bureau of Investigative Reporting and Data (BIRD), an independent journalistic organization, alleged that a Bulgarian organized crime kingpin, Krasmir Kamenov, (Note: Krasmir Kamenov was nicknamed Kuro (Красимир Каменов – Къро).
 He allegedly was part of the VIS-2 strike brigade (ВИС) with Christoforos Amanatidis nicknamed Taki (Христофорос Аманатидис – Таки).
 Kuro died with his wife and another Bulgarian man and woman, one of which was his child, at Kuro's home in Constantia, Cape Town, South Africa, on 25 May 2023 before Kuro could assist United States investigators.) wanted to support a United States investigation into Ignatova’s disappearance, but was killed before he could assist American officials.
 (Note: Allegedly, Frank Schneider (born 1970 or 1971), who formerly was Luxembourg's foreign intelligence chief at Service de Renseignement de l'État (SREL) until his dismissal from SREL in 2008 due to a domestic wiretapping scandal and worked closely with Marco Mille who was the director of SREL in the early 2000s, supports the interests of Ignatova.
 In 2019, United States prosecutors alleged that Frank Schneider provided Ignatova with confidential police information which could have allowed her to escape police arrest and detention; however, Schneider denies the allegation.)

 In 2022, prosecutors in Darmstadt, Germany confirmed an investigation of "a lawyer from Neu-Isenburg" for possible money laundering: the transfer of 7.69 million euros by Ignatova into one of her private accounts in 2016.
 In January 2022, police searched apartments and offices in Weilburg, Baden-Baden, Frankfurt am Main, Bad Homburg, Neu-Isenburg and Vaihingen.

 Afterwards, the North Rhine-Westphalia Police and German Federal Criminal Police Office announced that Ignatova is sought for fraud charges.
 The Federal Criminal Police Office announced a €5,000 reward for information leading to an arrest.
 An Interpol Red Notice followed.
-This listing was reciprocated by Europol adding Ignatova to its 'most wanted' list; however, Deutsche Welle notes that the Europol listing was removed under unknown circumstances.
+This was reciprocated by Europol adding Ignatova to its 'most wanted' list; however, Deutsche Welle reported that the Europol listing was removed under unknown circumstances.